Feminist political theory: Early Modern

-Olympia de Gouges' Declaration of the Rights of Woman and of the Female Citizen (1971) was written as a direct response to the French Revolution’s Declaration of the Rights of Man and of the Citizen, which was "the death knell for any hopes of inclusion of women’s rights under the “Rights of Man.”
-In her work, she argues "for women’s active citizenship by criticizing the exclusion of women from the public sphere.”
+Olympia de Gouges's Declaration of the Rights of Woman and of the Female Citizen (1971) was written as a direct response to the French Revolution's Declaration of the Rights of Man and of the Citizen, which was "the death knell for any hopes of inclusion of women's rights under the “Rights of Man.”
+In her work, she argues "for women's active citizenship by criticizing the exclusion of women from the public sphere.”
 Gouge talks about how women should enjoy the same civil and political rights as men and exposed the hypocrisy of revolutionary ideas that excluded women from citizenship and political participation.

 Mary Wollstonecraft's A Vindication of the Rights of Woman (1792), that argued that women's apparent inferiority to men was due to lack of educational resources, not nature.
 Her work is often considered the first major feminist text in the Western tradition, but her ideas draw upon many other early feminist thinkers, "she explicitly recognized the contribution of Hester Chapone and much admired--and borrowed from--Catherine Macaulay."

+Nineteenth Century

 Elizabeth Cady Stanton, Declaration of Sentiments (1848), was a document that modeled itself on the U.S. Declaration of Independence, asserting that women and men were created equal.
 Her work was written for the Seneca Falls Convention and was foundational to first-wave feminism.